ISRAEL IS THE CHURCH

 Physical Jerusalem; spiritual Jerusalem.
 There is a Jerusalem on earth.
 There also is a Jerusalem in Heaven and all believers in Christ already are in the spiritual Jerusalem whether they are Jewish or Gentile by race.

-But ye are come unto mount Sion, and unto the city of the living God, the heavenly Jerusalem, and to an innumerable company of angels, (Hebrews 12:22)
+But you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, to an innumerable company of angels, (Hebrews 12:22)

 Many of us have been to the land of Israel and to Jerusalem.
 We feel at home there as though it were our homeland.
 In fact, Jerusalem indeed is the homeland of those who belong to Christ.
 There is no other land on earth that belongs to God in the same manner that is true of the land of Israel.